scopelan/cybersource-android-sdk-1/README.md

                 .build();
 ```

-5. When the API client and transaction information are ready, you can make a call to perform a specific API.
+5. When the API client and transaction information are ready, you can make a call to perform a specific API function.

 ```java
 // Parameters: